MenloOne/menlo-one-docs/README.md

 ### A technical User Journey of asking a question, answering, and voting

 1. A user presses the “Ask a question” button which scrolls them down the page to a form.
 The text box is a SimpleMDE WYSIWYG Markdown editor.
-This application requires users to offer a minimum bounty of 10 ONE Tokens to ask a question, but the user can add more if they wish.

 ![Menlo Framework](https://raw.githubusercontent.com/MenloOne/menlo-one-docs/master/docs-images/menlo-one-docs_0011_2.png "")